Meili: Enabling SmartNIC as a Service in the Cloud: Evaluation

+Our evaluation highlights \sys's benefits in: (a) attaining up to 1.75$\times$ better resource efficiency than current deployment approaches \cite{dyk23,db23,e319,le17uno} (\cref{subsec:reseff}); (b) enhancing resource availability (\cref{subsec:resava}); (c) improving host resource saving in a new usecase for 5G UPF offloading (\cref{subsec:5gupf}).
+The results also confirm that our design is effective in: (a) achieving scalable app throughput with very low latency overhead (\cref{subsec:micro}); and (b) supporting adaptive scaling (\cref{subsec:dynare}).

-{\bf Methodology.} We build a \snic cluster consisting of 8 servers within the same rack.
-Each server is equipped with two 100GbE \snics connected to a Mellanox SN2700 32-Port switch \cite{snswitch}.
-Our cluster uses 8 NVIDIA BlueField-2 \snics \cite{mbf2} (each with 8 ARMv8 A72 cores, 1 regex and 1 compression accelerator), 4 NVIDIA BlueField-1 \cite{mbf1} (each with 16 ARMv8 A72 cores), and 4 AMD Pensando \cite{pensando} (each with 16 ARMv8 A72 cores, 1 AES and 1 compression accelerator).
-All the onboard ARMv8 A72 cores exhibit uniform per-core performance.
-Each client server has an AMD EPYC-7542 CPU with 32 cores at 2.9\,GHz, 256\,GB of DRAM and an NVIDIA ConnectX-6 100GbE NIC (MT28908).
-Unless otherwise stated, each experiment lasts 60 seconds, and the latency distribution results are obtained by 5000 runs.
-To avoid startup interference, we run enough warm-up rounds before data collection.
+{\bf Methodology.} We build a cluster with 8 servers in the same rack.
+Each server has two 100GbE \snics connected to a Mellanox SN2700 switch \cite{snswitch}.
+Our cluster uses 8 BlueField-2 (\bftwo) \cite{mbf2} (each with 8 ARMv8 A72 cores, 1 regex and 1 compression accelerator), 4 BlueField-1 (\bfone) \cite{mbf1} (each with 16 ARMv8 A72 cores), and 4 Pensando \snics \cite{pensando} (each with 16 ARMv8 A72 cores, 1 AES and 1 compression accelerator).
+All onboard ARMv8 A72 cores exhibit uniform per-core performance.
+Each client has an AMD EPYC-7542 CPU with 32 cores at 2.9GHz, 256GB DRAM, and a ConnectX-6 100GbE NIC.
+Latency results are obtained over 5000 runs after enough warmup rounds.
+We use the six common applications (apps) listed in Table~\ref{table:wl}, and DPDK-Pktgen to generate flows with 1500B packets.